-Knowing just how CBD affects the body, can help to explain how CBD could potentially fit into your wellness regime.
-But, before we get into the potential CBD effects, let’s remind ourselves as to what CBD is and where it comes from.
+Knowing just how CBD affects the body, can help to explain how CBD can fit into your wellness regime.
+But, before we get into the CBD effects, let’s remind ourselves what CBD is and where CBD comes from.

-'CBD is a natural compound found in the cannabis plant.
-In fact, CBD is one of over 100 compounds that are derived from the plant.
-CBD is non psychoactive and will not make you 'high.'
+'CBD 'also known as cannabidiol, is a natural compound found in the cannabis sativa.
+In fact, CBD is one of over 100 compounds that are derived from the hemp variety.
+CBD is non-psychoactive and will not make you 'high.'